dbmum/Python_Data_Structures/README.md

-# Python Fundamentals Tutorial
+# Python Data Structures Tutorial
 ## I. [Welcome](welcome.md)
 * Introduction
 * What is a data structure?
 * O notation
 ## II.
 [Stack](stack.md)
 * Introduction
-* operations
+* Operations
+* Efficiency in terms of O Notaion
 * Capacity to reverse
 * Example
 * Problem to Solve
 ## III.
 [Set](set.md)
 * Introduction
 * Inserting by hash
-* operations
+* Operations
+* Efficiency in terms of O Notaion
 * Example
 * Problem to Solve
 ## IV.
 [Tree](tree.md)
 * Introduction
-* operations
+* Operations
+* Efficiency in terms of O Notaion
 * Recursion in trees
 * Balancing a tree
 * Example